drewletcher/html-data-parser/README.md

 ### HtmlDataParser

 HtmlDataParser given a HTML document will output an array of arrays (rows).
-Additionally, use the streaming classes HtmlDataReader and RowAsObjectTransform transform to convert the arrays to Javascript objects.
+Use the streaming classes HtmlDataReader and RowAsObjectTransform transform to convert the arrays to Javascript objects.
 With default settings HtmlDataParser will output rows in __all__ TABLE found in the document.
 Using [HtmlDataParser Options](#html-data-parser-options) `heading` or `id` the parser can filter content to retrieve the desired data TABLE in the document.

 HtmlDataParser only works on a certain subset of HTML documents specifically those that contain some TABLE elements and NOT other table like grid elements.
 The parser uses [isaacs/sax-js](https://github.com/isaacs/sax-js) library to transform HTML table elements into rows of cells.

-Rows and Cells terminology is used instead of Rows and Columns because the content in a HTML document flows rather than strict rows/columns of database query results.
+Rows and Cells terminology is used instead of Rows and Columns because the content in a HTML document flows rather than being strict rows/columns like database query results.
 Some rows may have more cells than other rows.
 For example a heading or description paragraph will be a row (array) with one cell (string).
 See [Notes](#notes) below.

 ### Basic Usage